-The passage of the cold front is well marked by the sudden change in EOF 1 coefficients from large positive values to large negative values.
-Large positive coefficients are indicative of strong southerly, down-valley winds (see Figure 4A).
-In this case the positive values are caused by the southerly flow ahead of the front and the subsequent negative values are caused by the flow reversal to northerly after the frontal passage.
+The passage of the cold front is marked well by the sudden change in EOF-1 coefficients from large positive values to large negative values.
+Large positive coefficients are indicative of strong southerly, down-valley winds (see Fig. 4a).
+In this case, the positive values are caused by the southerly flow ahead of the front, and the subsequent negative values are caused by the flow reversal to northerly after the frontal passage.
 The contribution of the second EOF is small throughout most of the experimental period.
-The small spike around 0600 may mark the passage of the front through the middle of the area, with northerly winds behind it to the north and southerlies ahead in the south (see Figure 4B).
-The observations made by the Doppler radar at Salt Lake International airport support this interpretation.
-There is a pronounced shear line through the region at about 0600 LST (1300 UT).
+The small spike around 0600 LST may mark the passage of the front through the middle of the area, with northerly winds behind it to the north and southerlies ahead in the south (see Fig. 4b).
+The observations made by the Doppler radar at Salt Lake City International Airport support this interpretation.
+There is a pronounced shear line through the region at about 0600 LST (1300 UTC).